bradysalz/Tone-Matrix/README.md

 ## Project Structure

 - `sim/`: LTSpice simulation testbenches/schematics
-- `plot/`: Python plotting code (mostly for website, but in case anyone else wants HQ pics)
+- `plot/`: Sim data + Python plotting code
 - `kicad/`: KiCad schematics + PCB layout

-Other important, like BOM, will be in root directory.
+Most of the `plot/` folder is just data dumps.
+I use Spyder as my MATLAB-esque IDE, which means I get to be lazy and use cells instead of neatly defining functions or files.
+Would not recommend running by itself - too many plots!